 Raymy is also known as the lead singer of the L.A. rock quintet Golden Ticket, which proved to be a great place to hone his songwriting chops along with fellow band mate and co-writer Andrew Morrison and to learn a great deal about performance.
 It was during this time that Raymy took the L.A. music award for “Best Male Vocalist” and secured songwriting awards in several competitions, including the Great American and John Lennon Songwriting Contests.

 Soon after releasing their opus, “Imaginary Stars” (available on Spotify and Apple Music) Golden Ticket disbanded.
 At this time Raymy began to find other outlets for his creative energy.
 These included writing country songs with former band mate Andrew Morrison for which they secured a Nashville publishing deal.
 He also spent several years with the Academy of New Musical Theatre where he composed the score for a full length musical version of Cleopatra which was featured at the Stages Festival in Chicago.

-After this, Raymy appeared as a finalist on "Gospel Dream," a nationally televised singing competition and began working as a demo and background vocalist in Los Angeles.
+After this, Raymy appeared as a finalist on "Gospel Dream," a nationally televised singing competition and began working as a demo and background singer in Los Angeles.
+As a vocalist on the Random Encounters YouTube channel, Raymy has been featured in videos with over 60 million views.
 His most rewarding musical role however is that of worship leader at Trinity Community Church in Lancaster California where he has served for many years.
 Raymy is active as a writer and vocalist and his current goals include securing a major label cut in Nashville.